a workbench design

 Keith Rucker's Bench

 Keith has done a terrific job of documenting his workbench construction.
 His is a bit of a hybrid European design with a dog leg end vise alla Frank Klausz.
-Pretty much every detail is shown along with detail drawings and notes.
+Pretty much every detail is shown along with detail drawings and notes in a 60 page downloadable plan.
+Well done!

 Wood Centrals Shop Shots